ThisTestUser/FarLandsChronicles/Chapter 5 - The Great Beyond (1.12.2)/Part 2 - Fartherer-est Lands (with fix).md

 (Important Note: You must disable the overflow by adding back the `% 16777216L`.
 If this is not done, there will be no new sets of far lands.)

 The far lands can be brought back in vanilla by simply adjusting the coordinate scale.
-A new type of far lands appears, even with a relatively low coordinate scale.
+Even at low coordinate scales, a new type of far lands appears.
 The appearance of this kind of far lands depends on the coordinate scale, so it is presumed to not happen when offsetting.

 (Caution: There may be a StackOverflowError as a result of liquids flowing.
 Go to BlockStaticLiquid, at updateLiquid() and insert a return statement if the current stacktrace is over 200 entries long.)